Here is a video demonstration:

 Refresh User Data Folder.

-Select RoboForm -> Profiles -> Refresh Folder to refresh RoboForm file from the files in User Data Folder.
-RoboForm caches contents of User Data Folder in memory, so if you made changes to this folder using Windows Explorer or other file manipulation programs, you must refresh RoboForm file cache.
+Select RoboForm -> Tools -> Profiles -> Refresh Folder to refresh RoboForm file from the files in the User Data Folder.
+RoboForm caches contents of User Data Folder in memory, so if you make changes to this folder using Windows Explorer or other file management applications, you should refresh RoboForm file cache.

 Change User Data Folder.